oddbird/oddleventy/content/blog/2024/anchor-position-polyfill-2.md

 But that's not what we want.
 We want the anchoring element within the same list item to be our anchor.
-To do that, set `anchor-scope: --list-item` on the `li` element, to limit the search for an anchoring element.
+To do that, set `anchor-scope: --list-item` on the `li` element to limit the search for an anchoring element.

 {{ embed.codepen(
   id='qBeJePX',